Mast

 Approaching a room with this kind of wine focus in a downtown Boston address, you can expect a certain design discipline: the kind of space where ambient noise is managed and table spacing allows a conversation to remain a conversation.
 Province Street's broader block has the texture of an older financial district, with narrow facades and buildings that predate the city's modern development cycles.
 The physical environment rewards the occasion diner who values setting as part of the meal's architecture rather than incidental to it.

-The wine-first accreditation from the World of Fine Wine places Mast in a peer set that includes addresses where the sommelier's involvement is not optional.
+The wine-first accreditation from the World of Fine Wine places Mast in a comparable set that includes addresses where the sommelier's involvement is not optional.
 At restaurants holding 3-Star level recognition from this program, the expectation is that the front-of-house team can guide a table through pairing decisions with the same fluency a kitchen team brings to the menu itself.
 For a celebration dinner or an anniversary meal where the bottles on the table need to mean something, that depth of service is not a detail, it is the point.

 How Mast Compares Across the Boston Occasion Dining Map